Date Snickers are a homemade version of the traditional candy bar, incorporating dates as a key ingredient.

 Peanuts

 I use chopped peanuts as a topping.
-You can use any type of nuts you like, chopped or slivered.
-You can also skip the added nuts if you like!
+You can use any nuts you like, chopped or slivered.

 Since peanut butter comes from peanuts, they have the same nutrients as peanut butter, protein, fiber, and healthy fats.